 - The amount of property that you own

 - The specific types of debts you have

 It is important to note that bankruptcy does not discharge or eliminate particular types of debts.
 These debts are known as nondischargeable debts.
 Consequently, it is highly prudent to ensure that bankruptcy remains the correct solution to the financial troubles you face before filing your case.

 Mistake #6: Failure To Attend Your Meeting Of Creditors

 Whether you are filing for Chapter 13 or Chapter 7 bankruptcy, it is mandatory to attend a hearing by the name meeting or creditors or 341 hearing.
 After filing your case, the court sends you a notice that indicates where and when your meeting of creditors will be.
 Failure to attend this meeting results in the court dismissing your case.

 Mistake #7: Transferring Assets Prior To Filing Bankruptcy

 The impression that you can transfer or sell assets before filing for bankruptcy is totally wrong.
 The good thing is that most local laws offer generous exemptions to debtors.
-Transferring or selling assets can be considered as fraudulent.
-It can lead to a recovery or reversal of the assets by a trustee if the transfer is deemed as fraudulent.
+Transferring or selling assets can be considered fraudulent.
+It can lead to the recovery or reversal of the assets by a trustee if the transfer is deemed as fraudulent.